openshift-kni/example-cnf/documentation/testing.md

 $ DCI_QUEUE_RESOURCE=mycluster dci-pipeline-schedule example-cnf
 ```

-This is an example of a [job](https://www.distributed-ci.io/jobs/0ae26cc0-41b8-4f1b-86ce-1cbaf3a512b9/jobStates) launched with this pipeline.
+This is an example of a [job](https://www.distributed-ci.io/jobs/0ae26cc0-41b8-4f1b-86ce-1cbaf3a512b9/jobStates) launched with this pipeline, using TestPMD.
+This [another one](https://www.distributed-ci.io/jobs/ad611c02-f158-461a-a1b9-0a899f2e2bae/jobStates?sort=date) is based on Grout.

 > This job launches more test cases, related to Red Hat certification, that are out of the scope of this documentation.
 If you have defined the configuration to run these certification tests and you don't want to run them, you can skip them with the following Ansible extra vars (just append them at the end of your call to `dci-pipeline`):